melineh025/Wordle/README.md

 Submitted by: **Melineh Mansour Cheharmohali**

-**Name of your app** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+**Main Wordle** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: **20** hours spent in total